Group27-embedded/Social-distancing-arduino-project/README.md

 Because social distancing is not within society’s normal routines, people may not realize that they are not adhering to healthcare-expert recommendations.
 It is preferable to employ portable electronic devices to give users with real-time social distancing notifications and to aid them in maintaining their relationships.
 #---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-##oneMeterRuleSystem library created by group 27 for emebedded system project
+##oneMeterRuleSystem library created by group 27 for embedded system project
 ##OneRuleMeterSystem.ino contains void setup and loop